DIY Remote Control Car: How to Make Your Own RC Car!

 Using the combination of different states f the two switches, you can control the direction of motion of your remote control car.
 If both switches are off, both motors will be off and the car will not move.
 If both are on, the car will move straight ahead.
 And to turn the car, switch ON only the motor on the side to which the car has to turn.

-Step 1: Make the power supplies for the Remote Control Car
+Making Power Supplies for the Remote Control Car

 First we will start with the power supply circuits.
 Both, the RF transmitter and receiver circuits need separate power supplies.
 The receiver circuit needs to be powered using 12V supply and transmitter circuit can be powered using 9V battery.